Texas Democrats leave state to try to stop GOP voting bill

 Over the weekend, Texas Republicans began advancing measures that also bring back provisions to ban drive-thru voting, add new voter ID requirements to absentee ballots and prohibit local elections officials from proactively sending mail-in ballot applications to voters.
 Abbott also gave lawmakers a lengthy to-do list this summer heavy on hot-button conservative issues, including restrictions over how race is taught in schools and banning transgender athletes from playing in girls' sports.

-The agenda is widely opposed by Democrats.
-A first key vote on the new voting measures had been expected this week, hastening their scramble to leave town.

-The move carries risks and no guarantee of victory in the long run.
+The decision to flee carries risks, and no guarantee of victory in the long run.

 Abbott, who is up for reelection in 2022 and has demanded new election laws in Texas, could keep calling 30-day special sessions until a bill is passed.
 He also punished Democrats after their May walkout by vetoing paychecks for roughly 2,000 Capitol employees, which will begin taking effect in September unless the Legislature is in session to restore the funding.